Ejay26/myPortfolio/README.md

-# myPortfolio !s version of my portfolio with html,bootstrap and jquery
+# myPortfolio First version of my portfolio with html,bootstrap and jquery